mozilla/browserid-local-verify/README.md

 * **maxDelegations**: How many times authority may be delegated.
 * **insecureSSL**: When true, invalid SSL certificates are ignored (NEVER use this in production).
 * **fallback**: A domain that is authoritative when support document lookup fails for the prinicpal email address's domain.
-* **trustedIssuers**: An array of domains that will be trusted to vouch for any identity, irregardless of the authority as determined from the email addresses domain.
-* **now**: over-ride the current time for purposes of assertion verification. (useful for testing)

 ### lookup specific